main image

 As the United States Court of Appeals for the Fifth Circuit explained, a predispute arbitration agreement generally is “not self-executing” — “[b]efore arbitration can … proceed, it is necessary for the parties to supplement the agreement to arbitrate by defining the issue to be submitted to the arbitrator and by explicitly giving him the authority to act.”
 Piggly Wiggly Operators’ Warehouse Inc v.
 Piggly Wiggly Operators’ Warehouse Independent Truck Drivers Union, 611 F2d 580 (5th Cir.
 1980) (here).
 The disputes presented to the panel for resolution without objection constitute the submission, which may be embodied in a formal submission agreement or determined from the arbitration demand in conjunction with the arguments and contentions made by the parties during the proceeding.
 Continue Reading »

-Nuts & Bolts: When is an Arbitration Award Final and Why Does it Matter?
+Nuts & Bolts: When is an Arbitration Award a Final Award and Why Does it Matter?

 In this first “Nuts & Bolts” post we briefly review the general rules concerning the finality of arbitration awards under the Federal Arbitration Act (“FAA”), and note some of the consequences that flow from finality.
 Our principal focus is on Second Circuit finality rules.
 The rules in other circuits may differ.
 Continue Reading »